andreacanton/gmail-attachments-downloader/README.md

-# gmail-attatchments-downloader
+# Gmail Attacthment Downloader

-a script for downloading in separate folders the attatchments of a gmail account
+## the idea
+Using the [Gmail API](https://developers.google.com/gmail/api/guides) make a script that check the inbox for email with attatchments and downloaded in a local location.
+The files will be separated in folder by sender and date (hour)